swenes/swenes/README.md

 # 💫 About Me:
 🧒 I am a fresh graduated Software Engineer.<br>
-🔭 I’m currently working on Flutter/Dart.<br>🌱 I’m currently learning QA Engineering.<br>💬 You can reach me on: www.linkedin.com/in/aydgd41<br>
+🔭 I’m currently working on QA Engineering.<br>🌱 I’m a Flutter Developer / Mobile Application Developer<br>
-🧒 You can reach my website here: https://flutter-web2-14d14.web.app/<br>
+💬 You can reach me on: www.linkedin.com/in/aydgd41<br> 🧒 You can reach my website here: https://flutter-web2-14d14.web.app/<br>
 🔭 You can reach my medium profile: https://medium.com/@1aydogduenes<br>